 or European Underground with American Roots

-Under the moniker THE DAD HORSE EXPERIENCE he started touring and since 2008 he's been travelling the world as a One-Man-Gesamtkunstwerk.
+Under the moniker THE DAD HORSE EXPERIENCE he started travelling the world as a One-Man-Gesamtkunstwerk in 2008.
 Singing his mysterious and otherworldly songs with banjo, mandolin, bass-pedal, and kazoo, he tells bizarre and twisted stories about guilt, redemption, and the merchandise tables of heaven.

 With his thick German accent and decidedly original take on Americana, he could gain a respectable fan base worldwide, especially in the United States, home of country and gospel.
 After his song "Gates of Heaven", about a man requesting admittance to heaven to see his late mother, has been featured on a sampler by dark roots label Devil’s Ruin Records, the song became a kind of anthem for the Muddy Roots scene, which appreciates traditional bluegrass and folk as well as noisy punk rock.
 With its hefty refrain, "Lord, I'm a badass motherfucker / But won't you please let me in?" this quirky gem is sung widely around campfire parties in West Virginia to Indie rock festivals in California.
 The song is close to becoming part of the Great American Songbook.

 Music aficionados on both sides of the Atlantic wonder what's shaking here in the music of THE DAD HORSE EXPERIENCE: Hasil Adkins or Washington Phillips?
 William S. Burroughs or Søren Kierkegaard?
 Hank Williams or Wum, the banjo-playing dog of 1970s German television?